Kay13051976/Thailand-guiding-light-second/DEPLOYMENT.md

      - DISABLE_COLLECTIONSTATIC = 1 during development.
 Remove this when deploying to production.

 5. In your app go to the "Deploy" tab.
-    - if it's already possible, connect your Heroku account to your GitHub account
+    - If it's already possible, connect your Heroku account to your GitHub account and then click on the "Deploy" button.
+    - If not, you need to copy the Heroku CLI command to connect your Heroku app and your local repository.
+      - `heroku git:remote -a <your-heroku-app-name`